spruceid/spruceid.dev/src/pages/index.md

 ```

 Congratulations, you have issued a VC using a `did-key` DID, verified it, and
-also verified a VC issued by a `did-web` DID.
+also verified a VC issued by a `did-web` DID!